thoka/java2python/README.md

 ## TODO / Roadmap

+- ++i etc
+- inner assignments
+- boolean -> bool
+- comment out @java.extends by default
+- add typed to interfaces
+- do not add self.__class__ in class_init
+- do more tests for str add , seems to be broken
+- lastindexof -> rfind
+- substring -> [:]
+- remove @private, @protected
+- get empty line before @java.init
+- get docstrings in interfaces and abstract classes right
+- move static final attribs into module
+- java.static has to be first decorator
 - Write and collect example/test java files with supposed translations.
 - do switch statement right
 - make install
 - do java.typed right for VarArityParam (see LoopStyles)
 - find a way to translate statements to produce no output
+- implement HashMap
+- file bug report for quotes not working in pp-aterm

 ### Pitfalls